petezh/ACRE-Cutler/README.md

 # Reproduction Package for "The COVID-19 Pandemic and the $16 Trillion Virus"

 This is a reproduction package for "The COVID-19 Pandemic and the $16 Trillion Virus" by [Cutler and Summers (2020)](https://jamanetwork.com/journals/jama/fullarticle/2771764).
 The effort followed the [Guide for Accelerating Computational Reproducibility](https://bitss.github.io/ACRE/) (ACRE) from the [Berkeley Initiative for Transparency in the Social Sciences](https://www.bitss.org/) (BITSS).
+The reproduction attempt is logged [here](https://www.socialsciencereproduction.org/reproductions/af00dae3-c8b7-47e8-957c-415c6e213f74/index) on the [Social Science Reproduction Platform](https://www.socialsciencereproduction.org/) (SSRP).
+For interested reproducers, this record also includes suggestions for potential improvements.

 The data and calculations were based on the [Appendix](https://scholar.harvard.edu/files/cutler/files/cs_appendix.pdf) and a provided [replication model](https://github.com/petezh/ACRE-Cutler-Summers/blob/main/resources/model%20replication.xlsx), which are available in the `resources` folder.